 There had been an amazing transformation at the club, for in 1961, the alarm bells were sounding.
 Financial problems had shackled the club, and there were fears that Exeter City would go out of existence altogether.

-Exeter also enjoyed another memorable run in the FA Cup in 1981, again reaching the sixth round before losing to the eventual winners Tottenham Hotspur then captained by Steve Perryman who is now City’s director of football.
+Exeter also enjoyed another memorable run in the FA Cup in 1981, again reaching the sixth round before losing to the eventual winners Tottenham Hotspur then captained by Steve Perryman, formerly City’s director of football.

 In 1990 Terry Cooper’s team won the Fourth Division Championship, remaining unbeaten at home all season.
 However, the club were back in the bottom division four years later and facing mounting financial problems which culminated in November 1994, when the club had to appoint administrators to run their affairs.
 St James Park was sold to Beazer Homes for a figure of around £650,000.
 Exeter City Council stepped in to buy back the ground from Beazer Homes at the end of the 1995/96 season and then leased it back to the club.